DanielSchuman/a130/pages/definitions.md

 ff.
 'National security system' means any information system (including any telecommunications system) used or operated by an agency or by a contractor of an agency, or other organization on behalf of an agency: the function, operation, or use of which involves intelligence activities; involves cryptologic activities related to national security; involves command and control of military forces; involves equipment that is an integral part of a weapon or weapons system; or is critical to the direct fulfillment of military or intelligence missions (excluding a system that is to be used for routine administrative and business applications, for example, payroll, finance, logistics, and personnel management applications); or is protected at all times by procedures established for information that have been specifically authorized under criteria established by an Executive Order or an Act of Congress to be kept classified in the interest of national defense or foreign policy (44 U.S.C. § 3542).

 gg.
 'Open data' means publicly available data structured in a way that enables the data to be fully discoverable and usable by end users.
-Generally, open data are public, accessible, machine-readable, described, reusable, complete, timely, and managed in manners consistent with OMB guidance defining these terms, including relevant privacy, security, and other valid access, use, and dissemination restrictions.
+Generally, open data are public, accessible, machine-readable, described, reusable, complete, timely, primary, license-free, permanent, use commonly-owned standards, and there is no charge to access, and is managed in manners consistent with OMB guidance defining these terms, including relevant privacy, security, and other valid access, use, and dissemination restrictions.
+Further explanation of what constitutes open data and how to evaluate it in Appendix II.

 hh.
 'Personally identifiable information' (PII) means information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.